- Waste Management

 Should you find a foreign object in your food, it is important that you keep it with the food, and store it in a safe place (freezing is recommended).
 Keep the receipt if possible.

-Symptoms of food borne illness may include diarrhea, vomiting, fever, sore throat with fever and jaundice.
+Symptoms of food borne illness may include diarrhoea, vomiting, fever, sore throat with fever and jaundice.

 If you experience these symptoms, you should see a doctor for immediate medical attention.
 Ask your doctor to take a specimen sample which will then be sent to a laboratory for analysis.